1941 NCAA basketball tournament

 The 1941 NCAA basketball tournament involved eight schools playing in single-elimination play to determine the national champion of men's NCAA college basketball.
-It began on March 21, 1941, and ended with the championship game on March 29 in Kansas City, Missouri.
+The 3rd annual edition of the tournament began on March 21, 1941, and ended with the championship game on March 29, at the Municipal Auditorium in Kansas City, Missouri.
 A total of nine games were played, including a third place game in both regions.

 Wisconsin, coached by Bud Foster, won the national title with a 39–34 victory in the final over Washington State, coached by Jack Friel.
 John Kotz of Wisconsin was named the tournament's Most Outstanding Player.

 Locations

 The following are the sites selected to host each round of the 1941 tournament: